Eric-D-Stevens/Introductory-Machine-Learning/Linear_Regression/README.md

 ## Usage

 This project was built using Python 2.7.14.
-The only library that needs to be installed to run this script is the NumPy library.
+The only libraries that we need access
+to to run this script are the NumPy library and MatPlotLib.
 The data is included in the repository.
 This data could be replaced by another dataset with the same number of features and run properly.

 ### Prerequisites

 To run this script you will need Python 2.7 and NumPy system or using it for a little demo

-## Running and Output
+## Running, Input, and Output

 ### Running